michelou/dotty-examples/myexamples/README.md

 W:\myexamples\HelloWorld
 </pre>

 Build tools rely on one or more configuration files to achieve their tasks.
-In our case we created the following configuration files for [**`HelloWorld`**](HelloWorld):
+In our case we provide the following configuration files for [**`HelloWorld`**](HelloWorld):

 | Build tool                    | Configuration file(s)                                   | Parent file(s)                       | Environment(s) |
 |-------------------------------|---------------------------------------------------------|--------------------------------------|---------|